Scars from protected zero modes and beyond in $U(1)$ quantum link and quantum dimer models: Introduction

-Can further non-commuting interaction terms be added to such models to break the index theorem but stabilize these (or a subset thereof) anomalous zero modes as true eigenstates while the rest of the zero modes hybridize with the nonzero modes?
-Ref.~\cite{Banerjee2021} showed this to be the case for a particular $U(1)$ LGT, the $S=1/2$ quantum link model~\cite{Chandrasekharan1997} on a ladder geometry.
-Are there other models where this mechanism is true?
-Can the existence of these anomalous zero modes be shown analytically in the thermodynamic limit?
-Are there other types of scars generated in such models apart from the anomalous zero modes? \end{itemize}
+Can further non-commuting interaction terms be added to such interacting models with large nullspaces to break the index theorem but stabilize these (or a subset thereof) anomalous zero modes as true eigenstates while the rest of the zero modes hybridize with the nonzero modes?
+Ref.~\cite{Banerjee2021} showed this to be the case for a particular $U(1)$ LGT, the $S=1/2$ quantum link model ~\cite{Chandrasekharan1997} on a ladder geometry by starting with a strongly interacting limit of the model where an exponentially large number of protected zero modes emerge due to the index theorem and then adding a gauge-invariant non-commuting term in the Hamiltonian to break the index theorem.
+However, several open questions remain from that initial study.
+Are there other models where this mechanism can be shown to be at work?
+Can the existence of these anomalous zero modes be shown analytically in the thermodynamic limit for some non-integrable model(s)?
+Are there other types of scars generated in such models apart from these anomalous zero modes and if so, then how to classify and understand them? \end{itemize}